tagdots-dev/public201/README.md

 # Pre-Commit-Update-Hooks

 ## 😎 Purpose
-If you have multiple repositories in your organization, you want to improve code quality and flag problems before commits enter your repositories.  **Pre-Commit-Update-Hooks** allows you to update **pre-commit hooks** in your organization repositories.
+If you want to improve code quality and flag problems before commits enter your repositories, a good start is to use **pre-commit**.
+If you have more than a handful of repositories in your organization, **Pre-Commit-Update-Hooks** allows you to manage pre-commit hooks update efficiently.

 #### Prerequisites